Last updated on May 24th, 2018

 Eastern Bhutan Travel – Conclusion

 It’s in Chorten Kora Festival, teasing each other is part of the festival.
 People from Tawang and Bhutanese come together during Chorten Kora Tshechu.
 It doesn’t consider the fact of being from different countries, but embraces universal human desire of love for good communal living.
-Therefore, from culture perspective Chorten Kora deserves to include in Eastern Bhutan Itinerary.
+Therefore, Chorten Kora deserves to include in Eastern Bhutan Itinerary.

 Recommend to read following travel experiences and exciting travel stories from Bhutan: